 Polyphenols (e.g. Phycocyanin, Grape Seed Oil, Green Tea Extracts, Tumeric) can have antioxidant and anti-inflammatory properties.
 As above these products are poorly regulated and it’s important if trying them you choose bioceutical grade versions.
 Speak to your vet for recommendations.

 Pentosan Polysulphate is an injectable drug that helps reduce pain and inflammation locally in the joints.
+It is not a cortisone.
 A course of injections involves one, once a week for four weeks.
 If this is successful, the injections can be continued indefinitely monthly to three monthly.
 This is an extremely safe drug to use with very minimal side effects.

 Non-steroidal anti-inflammatories (NSAIDs) are also available and are used to reduce inflammation and pain systemically.
 These are generally dispensed as daily medication.
 Many older dogs end up on these drugs indefinitely as it becomes the only way to provide adequate pain relief.
-However, because of their potential systemic side effects such as kidney damage and gut ulceration, they should be avoided until absolutely necessary and used at the lowest doses possible.
-Kidney function and general health should be checked regularly if these drugs are in use.
+Due to potential systemic side effects such as kidney damage and gut ulceration, the vet will assess the dog and decide whether they can be used and will likely recommend a blood test to determine their kidney and liver function.

 Please note human equivalents such as ibuprofen should NOT be used as they do not provide safe pain relief and can be potentially harmful.
 Speak to your veterinarian before giving your pet any human medications.